Port Arthur, TX 77642

 Things to Do in Port Arthur

 A Southeast Texas town with a healthy dose of Cajun flavor, Port Arthur is a can’t-miss destination for lovers of nature, history, good food, and fun times.
 Thanks to its proximity to Sabine Lake and Sea Rim State Park, the city serves as the perfect home base for a fishing trip or bird-watching jaunt.
 Port Arthur is home to several of the most-visited religious sites in the area, as well, making it an ideal spot for a rejuvenating pilgrimage.
-And the city’s historic homes and sites, starring the famous Museum of the Gulf Coast, are second to none when it comes to transporting guests back in time.
+The city’s historic homes and sites, starring the famous Museum of the Gulf Coast, transport guests back in time.
 Visit today and discover all the fun things to do in Port Arthur.

 Discover Pleasure Island

 For the ultimate physical challenge, and one heck of a view, sign up for the Pleasure Island Bridge Half Marathon.
 This fun run, also offered in 10K and two mile distances, takes you over the massive Martin Luther King Bridge that connects the island to Port Arthur.
-If you’re looking to experience the beauty of the Texas Gulf Coast, look no further than Pleasure Island.
+Come experience the beauty of the Texas Gulf Coast from Pleasure Island.

 Explore the Museum of the Gulf Coast

 Museum of the Gulf Coast, a 39,000 square-foot museum that features exhibits covering everything from Port Arthur’s history to its influences on pop culture.
-With open hours every day of the week, it’s a sure-fire way to spend an afternoon and learn a thing or two in the process.Only in Port Arthur would you find a replica of Janis Joplin’s psychedelic Porsche featured just a few feet away from a 13-foot taxidermied alligator.
+The Museum is open Mondays through Saturdays.
+Spend an afternoon here and learn a thing or two while having fun.Only in Port Arthur would you find a replica of Janis Joplin’s psychedelic Porsche featured just a few feet away from a 13-foot taxidermied alligator.
 That’s exactly what you’ll find at the

 The permanent exhibits include the ever-popular Music Hall of Fame (where you’ll find relics from the life of Port Arthur natives Janis Joplin and the Big Bopper), Sports Legends Gallery, Notable People Gallery, and Robert Rauschenberg Gallery, devoted to some of the most impressive works by the world-famous artist who called Port Arthur home.
 In addition to its permanent collection, the museum features half a dozen temporary exhibits each year on topics including natural history, science, art, and pop culture, all with a Southeast Texas focus.
 So no matter when you go, a stroll through this amazing place will be one of the best Port Arthur tours you can take.